Spouse, Common-Law or Conjugal Partner Sponsorship

 - Inland Sponsorship

-This sponsorship program is for spouse, common-law partner and conjugal partners to apply for permanent residence while living abroad.
+This sponsorship program is for spouse, common-law partner, and conjugal partner to apply for permanent residence while living abroad.
 Under Family Class Immigration, the outland sponsorship program has two components:

 - The Permanent Resident or a Canadian citizen applies to sponsor his/her spouse or common-law/conjugal partner.